🧡 Skip to main content🔍 Skip to search

 Do not start the new task

-Second, due to frequent and periodic execution of the Task, we might want the execution data from this Task not to clutter the whole log file which may also contain more valuable data from other processes.
+Second, due to the frequent and periodic execution of the Task, we might want the execution data from this Task not to clutter the whole log file which may also contain more valuable data from other processes.

-Let us go to the Log tab and choose Disable log for this Task option.
-If, after disabling logging into main log file, we still want to gather some data, let us check Additionally create separate log file and specify the alternative log file path and name as well as the logging level.
+Let us go to the Log tab and choose the Disable log for this Task option.
+If, after disabling logging into the main log file, we still want to gather some data, let us check Additionally create separate log file and specify the alternative log file path and name as well as the logging level.

 Ping test · Disable log for this Task